Component load order

 <sequence> does not affect the loading of regular classes (non-setup classes).

-Setup classes are classes in the component that create or update database schema or data.
+Setup classes are classes in the component that create or update database schema

 If you know that your component’s logic depends on something in another component, then you should add this component to

 You can check your module’s load order from the

 <your Magento install dir>/app/etc/config.php file after you’ve successfully set up Magento.
 This file is created dynamically at run time during set up.

 If you change the component load order using